pabloprf/PORTALS-tutorial/docs/source/index.rst

 Its original acronym was *Performance Optimization of Reactors via Training of Active Learning Surrogates*, but now PORTALS stands on its own, as a *portal* or *gateway* to various plasma physics activities.

 The basis of PORTALS is to handle the standalone execution of codes and interpretation of results in object-oriented python scripts (see :ref:`Standalone Capabilities` for more details).
-These python objects can directly be called in a custom surrogate-based optimization framework (see :ref:`Optimization` for more details).
+These python objects can directly be called in a custom surrogate-based optimization framework (see :ref:`Optimization Capabilities` for more details).

 If you use PORTALS for your research, please consider citing the following paper in your upcoming publications: